verificarlo/verificarlo/README.md

 Please ensure that Verificarlo's dependencies are installed on your system:

   * GNU mpfr library http://www.mpfr.org/
-  * LLVM, clang and opt from 3.3 up to 9.0.1, http://clang.llvm.org/
+  * LLVM, clang and opt from 4.0 up to 9.0.1, http://clang.llvm.org/
   * gcc from 4.9
-  * For Fortran support see section Fortran support
+  * flang for Fortran support
   * python3 with numpy and bigfloat packages
   * autotools (automake, autoconf)